Sick Leave (Exempt & Administrative Staff)

 Terms and Conditions of Sick Leave Use

 Paid sick leave is based on your regular rate of pay.
 The length of paid sick leave to which you are entitled for a certified illness or injury will depend upon the number of days of sick leave you have available.
-Please note the following:
+An employee may use sick leave:

-- A staff member is entitled to charge up to forty hours of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of a staff member's child (or legal ward), spouse, parent, or parent of a spouse who is regularly dependent on his/her care requires the staff member's absence from work.
-A medical statement may be required for approval.
+- A staff member is entitled to charge up to forty hours of absence in any fiscal year (July 1–June 30) to their accrued sick bank for time off under this policy.

 Effect of Sick Leave on Other Paid Time and Benefits

-While on paid sick leave, you continue to earn personal time.
-Vacation normally accrues during paid sick leave; however, vacation does not accrue during any combination of paid and/or unpaid leave which exceeds 12 consecutive work weeks.
+While on paid sick leave, you continue to earn personal time and vacation time, unless you are out of work for more than 12 consecutive work weeks.
 All benefits remain in effect.
 You may be eligible, subject to certification, for paid holidays, bereavement leave, and supplemental jury duty pay while you are on sick leave of up to 10 work days.
 Recess time cannot be rescheduled to extend paid sick leave.

-If you are absent for more than twenty-four consecutively scheduled hours due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.
+If you are absent for more than twenty-four consecutively scheduled hours due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence supporting your use of sick leave and indicating your degree of fitness and your ability to resume the duties of your job.

 Unauthorized or excessive absences will be cause for disciplinary action, up to and including termination of employment.

-In the case of routine minor illnesses (cold, flu, etc.), you are expected to call and inform your supervisor each day that you will not be reporting.
+If you need to use sick leave, you are responsible for notifying your supervisor or department head as soon as possible.
+You are expected to call and inform your supervisor each day that you will not be reporting to work.
 Such notice will assist your supervisor in scheduling or reassigning work.

 If your medical leave will be lengthy, you should contact your supervisor or department head on a regular basis to report on your progress and the estimated or actual date of your return to work.